tigefa4u/gitlabhq/doc/user/markdown.md

 NOTE: **Note:** We encourage you to view this document as [rendered by GitLab itself](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/user/markdown.md).

+## Editing Markdown
+GitLab's Markdown editor, which is used to create and edit issues, merge requests, or wiki pages (among other things), has several features that help you write Markdown better and faster.

+### Previewing Your Work
+Clicking on *Preview* in the top-left of the editor shows you exactly what your content would look like to others once published.
+Use this feature to preview media, double-check the layout, and proofread your work.

+### The Toolbar
+The toolbar at the top of the editor provides useful buttons for formatting text and inserting elements such as links, lists, tasks, and tables.
+Keep these functions handy in case you forget Markdown's syntax.

+### Zen Mode
+Clicking the *Go full screen* button in the top-right of the editor enters a distraction-free, full-screen mode where you can focus exclusively on your Markdown.

+### Indenting
+Most rich text editors allow you to indent code using <kbd>Tab</kbd> and <kbd>Shift Tab</kbd> In the GitLab Markdown editor, these shortcuts move focus to the next and previous input field, respectively (just like any other form).
+Instead, you can indent and unindent Markdown using <kbd>Control ]</kbd> and <kbd>Control [</kbd>, respectively (<kbd>&#8984; ]</kbd> and <kbd>&#8984; [</kbd> on Mac).
+If you have multiple lines selected, you can indent all lines at once, just like in an IDE.

+### Pasting Images
+You can quickly add an image by copying the image and pasting it into the Markdown editor.
+This will automatically upload the image to GitLab and insert a link to it in the Markdown.
+This feature is tremendously useful when sharing screenshots &mdash; just print-screen, paste, and you're good to go!

 ## GitLab Flavored Markdown (GFM)

 GitLab uses "GitLab Flavored Markdown" (GFM).
 It extends the [CommonMark specification](https://spec.commonmark.org/current/)